Arizona Cardinals vs. Chicago Bears NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Arizona and its opponents have gone over the current 43.5-point total in eight of 11 games (72.7%) this season.
+- Arizona and its opponents have combined to score more than 42.5 points in eight of 11 games this season.

+- Chicago's games have gone over 42.5 points in three of 12 chances this season.

-- Sunday's over/under is 1.0 point lower than the two team's combined 44.5 points per game average.
+- Sunday's total is 2.0 points lower than the two team's combined 44.5 points per game average.

-- This contest's total is 2.0 points greater than the 41.5 these two squads combine to surrender per game this season.
+- This contest's total is 1.0 point greater than the 41.5 these two squads combine to allow per game this season.

-- Cardinals games this season feature an average total of 48.7 points, a number 5.2 points higher than Sunday's over/under.

-- In 2020, games involving the Bears have averaged a total of 43.4 points, 0.1 fewer than this game's set over/under.

 Cardinals stats and trends

-- Arizona has played 11 games, with eight wins against the spread.

-- This season, the Cardinals have won ATS in each of their two games as a favorite of 7.5 points or more.

-- Arizona has gone over the point total in 45.5% of its opportunities this year (five times over 11 games with a set point total).
+- Arizona's games this year have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Arizona is 6-1 against the spread and 7-0 overall in games when it scores more than 23.1 points.
+- Arizona is 6-1 against the spread and 7-0 overall this season when the team records more than 23.1 points.

 - The Cardinals have 11 turnovers this season, equal to the number of takeaways for the Bears.